On this page

 File online

-Check the official I-485 page to see if online filing is available for your category.
+Check the official I-485 page to see whether online filing is available for your category and whether companion forms should be filed the same way.

 Submit application